elfadaliilyas/python_203/README.md

+How to open this file:
+git clone this repo and if there are issues with different versions then type in these commands : conda create —name <name> anaconda numpy=1.26.4 python=3.10 conda activate name pip install pybacktestchain pip install streamlit pip install textblob

 # python_203
 # Python_Programming : Click on launch.bat to open up the streamlit
 # Commodities Market Sentiment Analysis and Portfolio Projection